• Skip to primary navigation

 As a translator, you get paid to translate books from one language into another, which can be very entertaining if you’re a lingual person.

-This is also a great way to practice and hone your foreign language skills while making some money at the same time.
+This is also a great chance to practice and hone your foreign language skills while making some money at the same time.

 The skills required for this job are pretty expansive because there are so many things a business or publisher might need to be translated.